hexbatch/apple-core/layer-docs/b-user-layers/user_login.md

     user_login.login_choice
-shows the list of login choices, reading from its plugins here each login choice is its own url inside the user_login_layer, created by that plugin output can be either an html page, or a json response
+shows the list of login choices, reading from its plugins here each login choice is its own url inside the user_login_layer, created by that plugin output can be either html page, or a json response

 ## show login form
     user_login.show_fields